MiniMed 507

 Compact industrial design reflecting pager form factor

-Belt-clip integration for easy, public wearability
+Belt clip integration for easy, public wearability

 Color and style refinements to mirror personal electronics aesthetics